 Rae joined the Deafness Forum Australia board in 2018, bringing a wealth of experience as an educator, access and inclusion advocate, and community leader.

-A committed advocate, Rae has dedicated nearly a decade of service to the board of Deafness Council WA and has volunteered with St Patrick’s Community Support Centre, leveraging her skills to promote equity and access for individuals with hearing loss.
-Her journey into the Deaf community is deeply personal; after becoming profoundly Deaf as an adult due to illness, she faced additional challenges of severe tinnitus and episodic vertigo.
-These experiences give her a nuanced understanding of the barriers faced by others with hearing loss and balance disorders.
+A committed advocate, Rae has served on the board of Deafness Council WA and volunteered with St Patrick’s Community Support Centre.
+Becoming profoundly Deaf as an adult due to illness, she faced additional challenges of tinnitus and vertigo.
+Rae embraced bilateral implants while studying Auslan, aligning her personal experiences with Deafness Forum’s mission for equity and inclusion.

-As a Director of Deafness Forum Australia, Rae’s unique perspective and expertise are instrumental in shaping the organisation’s initiatives, ensuring they are inclusive and responsive to the needs of the Deaf and hard of hearing.
-Her leadership reflects a commitment to creating systemic change and empowering individuals to overcome challenges similar to her own.
+As a Director of Deafness Forum Australia, Rae’s unique perspective shapes initiatives to be inclusive and responsive to the needs of the Deaf and hard of hearing community.

 Christopher Blackham-Davison, director